 Line6 Helix Guitar Effects Processor Review Inside and Out.
 The most in-depth best review there is.
 Is this effects unit really any good?
 Can it knock out the Axe-FXII or the newer Fractal floor gear? and is the Line6 Helix worth that high cost?

 I have not always been a fan of Line6, but is the Helix floor pedal about to make me change my mind (and yours)?
 Find out in the most extensive review of this pedal that is available anywhere.
-Now Complete.

 Click for larger view